obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 The characters ‘{‘ and ‘}’ are also escaped with a '\' unless every opening ‘{‘ in the Word is matched with a closing ‘}’.

-Note: line endings are copied verbatim and become significant within a Word.
+Note: line endings and the following indents are copied verbatim and become
+      significant within a Word.

 Strings
 -------

-Strings are generated with 'printf' statements in the hope that the generated text can be read back as one Word, followed by a corresponding 'scanf' to retrieve the original values.
+Strings are generated with 'printf' statements in the hope that the generated text can be read back as one Word, set against a corresponding 'scanf' to retrieve the original values.

 Note: As there are no defined start and end markers to a String, a reader must